DFE-Digital/get-help-with-tech/app/views/devices_guidance/getting_started_with_your_microsoft_windows_device.md

 This means you will not be able to use the laptop or tablet to access any inappropriate content.

-If you’re blocked from viewing something you think you need for your education, work or wellbeing, please get in touch with your school or local authority contact to let them know.
+If you’re blocked from viewing something you think you need for your education, work or wellbeing, get in touch with your school or local authority contact to let them know.

 If you’re worried that your child is accessing harmful content on any device, you can [find support and advice at GOV.UK](https://www.gov.uk/guidance/safeguarding-and-remote-education-during-coronavirus-covid-19).